How Long Does a Building Inspection Take?

 Standard house (2–3 hours)

-A standard residential house — typically 3-4 bedrooms on a single level or two levels — is the most common type of building inspection.
+A standard residential house — typically three to four bedrooms on a single level or two levels — is the most common type of building inspection.
 The inspector needs to assess internal areas, external elevations, the roof space (if accessible), the subfloor (if accessible), the roof exterior, and site areas including drainage, paths, driveways, and outbuildings.

 Typical timeframes:

 The subfloor and roof space inspections often add significant time.
-Crawling through a subfloor area to inspect stumps, bearers, joists, and plumbing penetrations is slow work — but it's where some of the most significant defects are found, including termite damage, inadequate support, and moisture issues.
+Crawling through a subfloor area to inspect stumps, bearers, joists, and plumbing penetrations is slow work — but it is where some of the most significant defects are found, including moisture issues, inadequate support, and timber decay.

 Large or complex property (3–4+ hours)